davidcastells/OpenCLPrealignmentFilters/README.md

 The test builds synthetic sequences with a number of errors.
 We can control the number and type of the errors introduced, so we can analyze the response of the filter in various situations.

+The source code embedds the edlib (https://github.com/Martinsos/edlib/) to check the number of errors when necessary.

 ## Options

 | Parameter | Description |